From the archives

 1. Serve your whites a degree or two warmer.
 We do have a tendency to serve whites overchilled, particularly if you leave a half-open bottle in the fridge.

 2. Carafe your fuller whites.
 Oak-aged whites such as barrel-matured chardonnays benefit from decanting just as much as a full-bodied red

 3. Bring out those blockbuster reds!
-Just as January is the time of year to be eating hearty roasts, stews and casseroles so it is for drinking what the wine trade loves to call ‘winter warmers’ (and the Australians ‘grunty wines’) Think big Cabs, Aussie and South African Shiraz, Zinfandel, Pinotage, Jumilla, Madiran, Amarone and big porty Douro reds.
+Just as winter is the time of year to be eating hearty roasts, stews and casseroles so it is for drinking what the wine trade loves to call ‘winter warmers’ (and the Australians ‘grunty wines’) Think big Cabs, Aussie and South African Shiraz, Zinfandel, Pinotage, Jumilla, Madiran, Amarone and big porty Douro reds.

 4. Drink warming nutty amontillado or palo cortado sherry with your tapas instead of chilled manzanilla or fino.